 If a procedural violation or other mistake was made before trial, a motion hearing can be called to dismiss the charges against you.
 A skilled attorney will take the time to review all the details of your arrest, searches made by law enforcement, and statements made.

-These challenges can make the difference between a first-degree charge with 60 years maximum and a second-degree charge with significantly less time, or even a dismissal of charges altogether.
+These challenges can make the difference between a conviction with 60 years maximum and a reduction to lesser charges like second-degree reckless homicide (25 years maximum), or even a dismissal of charges altogether.

 What to Do (and NOT Do) If You're Facing These Charges